emojiseed/bip-emojiseed/docs/whitepaper.md

-# BIP39Emoji Standard: A Human-Centric Approach to Cryptographic Mnemonics
+# BIP Emoji Seed Standard: A Human-Centric Approach to Cryptographic Mnemonics

 ## Abstract
-**BIP39Emoji Standard** is a globally unique two-emoji mapping for each of the 2048 words in the [BIP39 mnemonic word list](https://github.com/bitcoin/bips/tree/master/bip-0039).
+**BIP Emoji Seed Standard** is a globally unique two-emoji mapping for each of the 2048 words in the [BIP39 mnemonic word list](https://github.com/bitcoin/bips/tree/master/bip-0039).

 The goal is to increase **memorability, accessibility, and universality** of cryptographic seed phrases by leveraging emojis as a universally recognizable, language-independent medium.